abduh3131/scroot/scroot-Stable/README.md

   - `turn around`
   - `turn left`
   - `stop`
-- Any unrecognized text is still passed to the advisor so it can reason about free-form goals.
+- Any unrecognized text still reaches the navigator, which treats it as a free-text goal for the arbiter to evaluate.

-## Safety Advisor Behavior
+## Safety Arbiter Behavior

-The advisor enforces conservative behavior:
+The rule-based arbiter enforces conservative behavior:

-- Stops when YOLO detects `stop sign`, `traffic light`, `person`, or `bicycle` directly ahead.
+- Blocks motion when the predicted time-to-collision drops below the configured threshold or when the vehicle envelope is about to clip a lane boundary.
-- Prioritizes sidewalks or bike lanes in its textual guidance.
+- Biases the steering command away from clutter whenever the lane detector reports an offset or low confidence.
-- Raises braking priority when the navigator reports a high hazard score (>0.85 by default).
+- Applies AMEND decisions that cap throttle around vulnerable road users or when the safety mindset requests lower clearances.
-- Exports human-readable directives and scene captions for auditing.
+- Logs every ALLOW/AMEND/BLOCK verdict with explicit reason tags for auditing.

 ## Extending the System

 - **Additional sensors:** Feed their obstacle cues into `Navigator.plan` by augmenting the occupancy map.
-- **Custom models:** Provide a different YOLO checkpoint via `--model` or swap the advisor models with lighter or heavier variants.
+- **Custom models:** Provide a different YOLO checkpoint via `--model` or tweak the `--lane-sensitivity` flag to match your camera placement and road texture.
 - **Vehicle integration:** Map the normalized actuator outputs to your scooter's control API.
 For example, scale `steer` to handlebar servo angles and translate `throttle`/`brake` to PWM duty cycles.

 ## Safety Notice